ilyategmark/NFS/README.md

 ### Principle 3
-The price of **Structured NFT** is equivalent to sum of prices of its elements.
+> The price of **Structured NFT** is equivalent to sum of prices of its fully owned elements.

+Here's an example of code:

     // Price of sNFT X is the sum of prices of its elements A and Y assert ( ownedBy(X) == {A, Y} ) assert ( priceOf(X) == priceOf(A) + priceOf(Y) )

 ### Principle 4
-Partial ownership is allowed: Users and sNFTs may own other NFTs partially.
+> Partial ownership is allowed: Users and sNFTs may own other NFTs partially.

 Here's the table of all possible and impossible states updated for this principle:

 | Owner | Owned property | Valid case? |Comment|
 |---|---|---|---|